greatfocus/gf-cron/README.md

 ## Notice

-There is no way to reschedule or to remove single job from gfbus during runtime with gfbus package.
-(Re)create new instance of gfbus or use `gfbus.Clear()` function and then add jobs again to reschedule during runtime.
+There is no way to reschedule or to remove single job from gfcron during runtime with gfcron package.
+(Re)create new instance of gfcron or use `gfcron.Clear()` function and then add jobs again to reschedule during runtime.